photo by Kelly Sikemma for Unsplash

-2. You are on a cycle of highs and lows but the highs are amazing so can’t be bad…
+2. You are on a cycle of highs and lows.

+This is one of the more common signs of an unhealthy relationship.
 Do you feel rushes of energy when they call or text, or when you meet them?
 When you part do you feel desolate, a bit bored, even like your skin is itchy?
 Have you ever gone home from being with them and felt suddenly sick and crawled into bed for a ‘nap’?
 These are signs you are in an addictive relationship.

 3. You are having sex you don’t quite want to have.

-But if your partner is pushing you to do sexual acts you are not comfortable with, if you are in any way being hurt without permission during sex, or if you are not being asked for your approval or opinion around sex but feel that you are obligated to do as he/she wants?
+But if your partner is pushing you to do sexual acts you are not comfortable with, if you are in any way being hurt without permission during sex?
+Or if you are not being asked for your approval or opinion around sex, but feel that you are obligated to do as he/she wants?
 This is not healthy and might even be abusive.